Summer Technology Camps

 $500 College Scholarships

-Current high school juniors graduating high school in 2019 who attend a weeklong day camp are eligible for a $500 college scholarship upon admittance to the Informatics B.S. program or the Media Arts and Science B.S. program at the IU School of Informatics and Computing at IUPUI.
+Current high school juniors graduating high school in 2019 who attend a weeklong day camp are eligible for a $500 college scholarship upon admittance to the Biomedical Informatics, Informatics, or Media Arts and Science programs at the IU School of Informatics and Computing at IUPUI.

 When and Where